[Updated March 1919, 2023]

 Pisgah National Forest – Near Canton NC

-Sunburst Swimming Area is across Hwy 215 from Sunburst Campground.
+Sunburst Swimming Area is across Hwy 215 from the Sunburst Campground.
 This spot, maybe 30-35 miles from Asheville or Brevard, is popular with locals.
 Look for the parking area near a bridge close to the campgrounds.

 There are two great swimming areas, each with special features.
 One has a large rock to jump off of, and the other has a beach-esque area that slowly transitions to deeper water.

 This is an off-the-road type of place with no facilities, no nearby stores, and no picnic tables or organized places to sit.
-In a pinch, visitors could head to the campground for a flush toilet.
+In a pinch, visitors could head to the campgrounds for a flush toilet.
 Otherwise, come prepared.

 The swimming area is also close to Little Bird Falls and Upper Sunburst Falls, as well as Devil’s Courthouse and Skinny Dip Falls, another great local swimming hole.

 18. Swimming Pool at Morrow Mountain State Park

 Morrow Mountain State Park – Near Uwharrie NC

 An actual cement pool/pond rather than a natural swimming hole, the swimming facility at Morrow Mountain State Park is worth checking out when in the Charlotte or Uwharrie National Forest area.